coderabbitai/coderabbit-docs/docs/introduction/introduction.md

 ### Data, Privacy, and Security

 **CodeRabbit** does not use data collected during code reviews to train or influence the models.
-Queries to the Large Language Model (LLM) are ephemeral.
+Queries to the Large Language Model (LLM) are ephemeral and there is zero data retention on LLMs.
 Neither we nor the LLM we use share any data collected during the code review process with other third parties.

 Does CodeRabbit store my Data?
-We store embeddings of your conversations, which are used to improve future reviews for your organization.
+CodeRabbit enhances future reviews for your organization by storing the embeddings of the learnings generated from chat conversations.
+Additionally, it integrates embeddings from issues in workflow systems (Liner, Jira, GitHub/GitLab issues) to assess the impact of code changes on existing issues

 Compliance and Data Privacy: Your data is kept confidential, isolated by the organization, and used only to improve your organization reviews.
 Data storage